 Recruitment Process Flowchart Templates and Examples

-Most readers want starting points they can adapt instead of designing from a blank page.
+Most hiring managers want starting points they can adapt instead of designing from a blank page.
 Here are three templates tailored for tech hiring:

 Standard Tech Hiring Flowchart Template